rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 From the output, you can see that the Init container does not create any rules in the default link of iptables, but instead creates a new link.

-## Traffic routing process explained
+## The traffic routing process explained

 Traffic routing is divided into two processes, Inbound and Outbound, which will be analyzed in detail for the reader below based on the example above and the configuration of the sidecar.